Robert Denson could hardly believe it.

 The students especially liked that their words will be sung by the professional singers of the Opera Company of Philadelphia: Porgy and Bess cast members Julie-Ann Whitely (soprano), DonLeRoy Morales (tenor), Allison Sanders (mezzo-soprano), and DeAndre Simmons (bass-baritone).
 Joining them is soprano, Evelyn Santiago-Schulz.

 Taking the students' poetry and making it into opera-ready lyrics was a challenge, said composer Monnette Sudler-Honesty, a composer and jazz guitarist, and instructor with the North Stars.

 "Sometimes I just scratched my head and scratched at the paper," she said.
 "The words weren't written as a lyric for music.
 But I enjoyed it.
 The North Stars are really profound, and they are excellent writers."

 Exactly, said Michael Bolton, community programs manager for the Opera Company.
 And although some of the students struggled with the music at first, they have been changed by it, he said.

-Lorene Cary, author and founder of the Art Sanctuary, an arts program based at the Church of the Advocate, was instrumental in Hip H'Opera's birth.
+Lorene Cary, author and founder of the Art Sanctuary, was instrumental in the Hip H'Opera's birth.
 Early last year, Opera Company managing director David Devan met with Philadelphia poet Sonia Sanchez about a community-based opera.

 "I cannot tell you how refreshing that was," Cary said of being approached by the Opera Company.
 "It was very validating."